 - Eyelids are stuck together when you wake up

 Your eyes may also water a lot which is caused by the eye producing more tears to get rid of the irritation.

 It’s highly advisable to see an optician or optometrist even if you have mild symptoms of dry eyes.
 You will be examined and may be referred to an eye specialist.
-Make an appointment with your doctor if the symptoms are severe.
+Make an appointment with your local optician if the symptoms are severe.

 Causes of dry eye syndrome

 This problem can happen when the production of tears is interrupted for one reason or another.
 Some of the more common reasons are:

 - Side effects of antidepressants, beta-blockers, diuretics and antihistamines

 - Living in a windy or hot climate

 - Underlying medical conditions like inflammation of the eyelids (blepharitis)